johneortega/IWSLT2026_Quechua_data/README.md

 ## Acknowledgements

 Part of this work has been funded by AmericasNLP-2022, [John E. Ortega](https://johneortega.github.io), and Llamacha.
-Special thanks to Eva Mühlbauer, Maximilian Torres and Anku Kichka their support.